-On November 1, 2018, Lorrie Wells submitted a copy of a writing purported to be the Last Will and Testament of Grace Albany Gorrow and proof of death.
+On November 1, 2018, Lorrie Wells submitted a copy of Grace Albany Gorrow's Last Will and Testament and proof of death.

-On December 7, 2018, Jonathan Garrow submitted financial bank records, a copy of the Saint Regis Mohawk Tribe issued to Jonathan Garrow, and a financial gain/loss statement.
+On December 7, 2018, Jonathan Garrow submitted financial bank records, a copy of the Saint Regis Mohawk Tribe business license issued to Jonathan Garrow, and a financial gain/loss statement.